Khalefa/JDebugger/Readme.md

-The last working code is JDEbugger
+The last working code is JDebugger